kalosar/ffxiv-static/members/recruiting.md

 ## Requirements

-Discord VC
+- Discord VC
-You do not have to have experience in a hardcore static, only have a hardcore mindset No rules against partyfinder provided it’s not before the weekly clear.
+- You do not have to have experience in a hardcore static, only have a hardcore mindset
-Team Player
+- No rules against partyfinder provided it’s not before the weekly clear.
-Must have completed all of the current tier.
+- Team Player

-### Logs
+- Must have completed all of the current tier.

-It is really important that you understand your class and job very well.
+- It is really important that you understand your class and job very well.
 That being said, we expect a minimum best of purples for each kill.

-### Schedule
+## Schedule

 To complete our aim, there will be daily raiding for 12 hours a day upon release.
 You will be expected to take the first week off work.
 If a clear has not been achieved in the first week, then the second week onwards we will be raiding daily at a reduced schedule to fit with work.
 Once cleared, raid days will be reduced to one reclear day a week.

-#### Week 1
+### Week 1

 | Monday - Sunday |
 | --------------- |
 | 10ST - 22ST     |

-#### Week 2 - Until clear
+### Week 2 - Until clear

 | Monday - Friday | Saturday - Sunday |
 | --------------- | ----------------- |
 | 17ST - 22ST     | 10ST - 22ST       |

-#### Reclears
+### Reclears

 | Tuesday      |
 | ------------ |